This week on ‘An Interview with WiseOceans’ we spoke with Emma Hedley from Manta Trust.

 I actually first found my current job advertised online with WiseOceans!
 I took a chance and applied, completed the interview process, and was lucky enough to be offered a position.

 Nothing is better than time spent in the water with our flappy friends!
-While in the water, we aim to collect photo IDs of each manta, as each individual can be identified using the unique pattern of black spots on its belly.
-We also aim to collect accurate measurements of mantas using a stereo-video system while in the water with the mantas.
+While in the water, we aim to collect photo IDs of each manta.
+Each individual can be identified using the unique pattern of black spots on its belly.
+We also aim to collect accurate measurements of mantas using a stereo-video system.
 Of course, we can’t help to take some time to enjoy our magical manta encounters as well as encounters with some other incredible marine life.

 You will apply to a lot of jobs before you hear back from many – but you will eventually get a job and it will be the right one.
 Don’t stop filling in the applications, as it will pay off in the end.